 Is balancing ecological gains with finding a path to profitability a concept that you’re still figuring out?

-Then, join us for this panel discussion with change makers in the Australian regenerative agriculture community
+Then, watch this panel discussion with change makers in the Australian regenerative agriculture community

 As a regenerative farmer, the Path to Profitability can be fraught with challenges.
 But the difference between stumbling blocks and stepping stones is how you use them.
-So to help you along the way, MaiaGrazing is hosting an online panel discussion to uncover the ways that three change makers are improving profits alongside ecological gains.
-Please join us:
+So to help you along the way, MaiaGrazing hosted an online panel discussion to uncover the ways that three change makers are improving profits alongside ecological gains.

 Sam Trethewey, Tas Ag Co.

 First, we welcome Sam Trethewey, who was featured as one of MaiaGrazing’s 2020 Champions of Grazing Innovation.
 Alongside his wife, Steph Trethewey, Sam launched a regenerative Wagyu product to market this week.
 Find out how this emerging operation is entering the premium meat market while championing cattle farming as being “part of the solution” to fight climate change.
 Watch the trailer.